-(4) For example, assume an employer pays its employees a mileage allowance at a rate of 52.5 cents per mile (when the business standard mileage rate is 48.5 cents per mile).
+- (4) For example, assume an employer pays its employees a mileage allowance under an arrangement that otherwise meets the requirements of an accountable plan at a rate of 54.5 cents per mile (when the business standard mileage rate is 50.5 cents per mile).
 The employer does not require the return of the portion of the allowance that exceeds the business standard mileage rate for the business miles substantiated (4.0 cents).
-In June, the employer advances an employee \$262.50 for 500 miles to be traveled during the month.
-In July, the employee substantiates to the employer 400 business miles traveled in June and returns \$52.50 to the employer for the 100 business miles not traveled.
-The amount deemed substantiated for the 400 miles traveled is \$194.00 and the employee is not required to return \$16.00.
-No later than the first payroll period following the payroll period in which the 400 business miles traveled are substantiated, the employer must withhold and pay employment taxes on \$16.00.

-.02 The portion of a FAVR allowance, if any, that exceeds the amount deemed substantiated for those miles under section 9.01(2) of this revenue procedure is subject to withholding and payment of employment taxes.
-See § 1.62-2(h)(2)(i)(B).

-(1) Any periodic variable rate payment that relates to miles in excess of the business miles substantiated by the employee and that the employee fails to return within a reasonable period, or any portion of a periodic fixed payment that relates to a period during which the employee is treated as not covered by the FAVR allowance and that the employee fails to return within a reasonable period, is subject to withholding and payment of employment taxes no later than the first payroll period following the end of the reasonable period.
+In June, the employer advances an employee \$272.50 for 500 miles to be traveled during the month.
+In July, the employee substantiates to the employer 400 business miles traveled in June and returns \$54.50 to the employer for the 100 business miles not traveled.
+The amount deemed substantiated for the 400 miles traveled is \$202.00 and the employee is not required to return \$16.00.
+No later than the first payroll period following the payroll period in which the 400 business miles traveled are substantiated, the employer must withhold and pay employment taxes on \$16.00. - .02 The portion of a FAVR allowance, if any, that exceeds the amount deemed substantiated for those miles under section 9.01(2) of this revenue procedure is subject to withholding and payment of employment taxes.
+See § 1.62-2(h)(2)(i)(B). - (1) Any periodic variable rate payment that relates to miles in excess of the business miles substantiated by the employee and that the employee fails to return within a reasonable period, or any portion of a periodic fixed payment that relates to a period during which the employee is treated as not covered by the FAVR allowance and that the employee fails to return within a reasonable period, is subject to withholding and payment of employment taxes no later than the first payroll period following the end of the reasonable period.
 See § 1.62-2(h)(2)(i)(A).